Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Experiments

 \subsection{Datasets}

-We evaluate CasTemp on four real-world datasets spanning social media, academic networks, and e-commerce platforms, including three public datasets: \textbf{Twitter}, \textbf{Weibo}, \textbf{APS} and a newly proposed \textbf{Taoke}.
+We evaluate CasTemp on four real-world datasets spanning social media, academic networks, and e-commerce platforms, including three public datasets: \textbf{Twitter} \cite{weng2013viralitytwitter}, \textbf{Weibo} \cite{cao2017deephawkes}, \textbf{APS} \footnote{\url{https://journals.aps.org/datasets}} and a newly proposed \textbf{Taoke}.
 See \cref{app:dataset} for more details of the datasets.
-To ensure temporal validity and prevent information leakage, we adopt the time-ordered partitioning strategy introduced in \cref{dataset}.
-Specifically, each dataset is divided chronologically into four consecutive and equal-length time segments: the first segment serves as input for the training set, with the second segment as the target for incremental popularity prediction; the second segment is used as input for validation, predicting growth in the third; and the third segment is used as input for testing, targeting the fourth.
-This strict temporal split eliminates the risk of future information contamination present in random cascade-based splits and aligns evaluation with the true forecasting objective.
+To ensure temporal validity and prevent information leakage, we adopt the strict time-ordered partitioning strategy introduced in \cref{leakage}, which divides each dataset chronologically into four equal-length segments for training, validation, and testing in a forecasting-consistent manner.
 Based on the temporal span of each dataset, we set the duration of each time segment to 2 days for Twitter, 1 hour for Weibo, 5 years for APS, and 1 day for Taoke.